Florence Summer Program

 This course explores the complexities, innovations, and magnificence of two centuries of history through its visual production: architecture, painting, sculpture, etc. It challenges the established understanding of Renaissance Florence as a cohesive phenomenon, instead constructing a more diverse notion of Florence’s aesthetic language.
 Emphasis is placed on those motifs that permit interdisciplinary connections to drawing, design, and architecture that you explore in your studio courses in Florence.
 Beyond the assigned textbooks, your visual guide is the city of Florence itself.

-Italian in Elba
+Italian Language in Elba

 Offered through a partnership with the Italian language school Europass, this week-long workshop builds a strong understanding of the Italian language and provides an instant immersion in the culture, giving you the necessary foundation for an authentic experience during your time in Florence.
 Morning classes develop your conversational skills.
 During the afternoon, you explore the island of Elba through cultural programs, art history classes, and free time.
 Activities include sailing and swimming in the Tyrrhenian Sea, hiking in the mountains, visiting historic sites such as Napoleon’s fortress in Portoferraio, and enjoying the beach.